pixeline/Front-end-best-practices/html.md

 ```
 <!DOCTYPE html>
 ```
 Being the most up-to-date Doctype, it will stay this way for a very long time, ensuring the longevity of your page.
-All browsers will just render the page in "Standards mode", even if they don't support HTML5 features. [^note-id]
+All browsers will just render the page in "Standards mode", even if they don't support HTML5 features.

 ***